Natural SUSY with a bino- or wino-like LSP: General results in vs. plane

 The thermally-produced neutralino relic density is shown in Fig. \ref{fig:Oh2}.
 The regions with very low relic density $\Omega_{\tz_1}h^2\alt 0.01$ are 1. the wino-like LSP region along with 2. the BWCA strip in the lower half plane where $m_{\tw_1}\simeq m_{\tz_1}$ and 3. the resonance annihilation regions where $2m_{\tz_1}\sim M_Z$ or $m_h$ (the vertical strips at low $M_1$).
 The thermal relic density is also below its observed value in the higgsino region or in parts of the mixed bino-higgino LSP region.
 In these regions, we will need either additional dark matter particles or non-thermal production of neutralinos to match the measured value of cold dark matter relic density.
 The boundary of the light- and dark-blue shaded region is where we have a well-tempered neutralino whose thermal neutralino relic density can saturate the cold dark matter.
 In the light-blue and green-shaded parts of the plane (deep in the bino LSP and away from the $Z$ and $h$ resonances) the relic density of neutralinos must be diluted by entropy production late in the history of the Universe or else the $\tz_1$ must be made to decay either via $R$-parity violating interactions or decay to an alternative LSP ({\it e.g.} an axino).

 We do not show the dark matter detection cross sections in this plane, partly because for the most part we do not expect that these will unambiguously constrain the parameter regions for reasons that we discussed earlier regarding the assumed local density of WIMPs.
-A noteable exception may be any constraints on the neutralino from the spin-dependent cross-section obtained by IceCube as these are valid as long as there is equilibration between neutralino annihilation rates and gravitational capture of WIMPs by the sun.